Logo

 This will start a MySQL server that listens on port 3306 (the default MySQL port) on your localhost.
 Additionally, you have to set DB_HOST in the .env file to 127.0.0.1, leaving it to localhost will make the mysql command trying to connect via socket, what is not possible when using docker.

-If you have already a MySQL server running on port 3306 of your localhost, start docker without the port-forwarding (-p 3306:3306), use docker inspect mysql5.7 to find the IP of the container and use that IP in the .env file as DB_HOST.
+If you have already a MySQL server running on port 3306 of your local machine, start docker without the port-forwarding (-p 3306:3306), use docker inspect mysql to find the IP of the container and use that IP in the .env file as DB_HOST.

 The database structure is contained in the server/models/*.sql files.
-You can execute these one by one in the order below, or simply run yarn build:db.
+You can execute these one by one in the order below, or simply run npm run build:db.

 This sets up the basic schema, routines, and triggers.
 The following scripts will build a basic dataset to begin playing around with: